William-Yeh/ansible-project_deploy/ABOUT-THIS-FORK.md

 ## Working with *private* git repo

 To work with *private* git repo, some details need to be done.
 See my article “[利用 Ansible 部署 GitHub 專案的設定細節](http://www.codedata.com.tw/social-coding/ansible-github/)” (“HOW-TO: Deploying GitHub Projects with Ansible”) for more information.

+If you still encounter strange problems, such as in Google Compute Engine, try the following workaround steps:

+1. Set `project_git_skip: true` to skip the role's "git clone" step.
+2. SSH into target hosts with agent forwarding enabled: `ssh -A`.
+3. Manually "git clone" to `{{ project_source_path }}/shared/source`.
+4. Re-run the ansible-playbook.

 ## License